BBurleigh/Express-Note-Taker-HW11/README.md

 ![Screenshot (24)](https://user-images.githubusercontent.com/109905208/199580842-7353602d-9019-419d-aa18-4601d8e9e8cb.png)

 ## Contributions
 Aside from myself and research, my tutor and two of support staff at AskBCS Learning (on Slack) immensely helped me by bouncing ideas off of each other and finding areas where the code could be fixed/tweaked/added/removed.
+In addition, these two resources/videos helped me immensely with this assignment: 1) https://www.youtube.com/watch?v=sJ7lkaeeEkw and 2) https://www.youtube.com/watch?v=SccSCuHhOw0.

 ## License
 None